RickyRicer/RickyRicer/README.md

-- 👋 Hi, I’m @RickyRicer
+- 👋 Hi, I’m Rick!
-- 👀 I’m interested in learning more about coding
+- 👀 I’m interested in learning more about coding, and working with you on your next big project!
-- 🌱 I’m currently learning javascript
+- 🌱 I’m currently learning javascript, and node.js!
+I love it, and can't wait to learn more.
-- 💞️ I’m looking to collaborate on EVERYTHING
+- 💞️ I’m looking to collaborate on EVERYTHING!
+I'm really interested in your blockchain or NFT project!
-- 📫 How to reach me email, linkedin, all the socials
+- 📫 How to reach me email, linkedin, all the socials, discord, really anyway you can find!

 <!---
 RickyRicer/RickyRicer is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.